tPl0ch/symfony-phpqatools/README.md

 What's inside?
 ---------------

-  * An ant build.xml file that is configured for use with Symfony2 which will gather almost any data your code can deliver;
+  * An ant build.xml file that is configured for use with Symfony2 which will gather almost any data your code can deliver

-  * A PhpDox-0.4.0-alpha phpdox.xml.dist that is configured for the project's ant build file;
+  * A PhpDox-0.4.0-alpha phpdox.xml.dist that is configured for the project's ant build file

-  * A Behat configuration file and a Behat Test Scenario in the AcmeDemoBundle;
+  * A Behat configuration file and a Behat Test Scenario in the AcmeDemoBundle

-  * Everything that the framework-standard-edition
+  * Everything that the framework-standard-edition provides

-  * Also includes the liip/functional-test-bundle to get started right away with testing;

 It comes pre-configured with the following additional bundles: